Skip to main content

 Direct Application

-Experience in the building trade, health and safety, or in handling chemicals may be useful.
-Many companies will offer training on the job if you have the right qualities.
+Experience in health and safety, customer service, the building trade or handling chemicals can be helpful.
+Companies will offer you full training on the job if you have the right qualities.

 Other Routes